What is a Seated Bicep Curl?

-- Seated biceps curls.
+- Seated biceps curls

-A seated bicep curl can allow better isolation of the biceps.
+Seated biceps curls:- A seated bicep curl can allow better isolation of the biceps.
 It fixes the lower half of the body and excludes the core.
 It entirely focuses on the hand workout and does not involve the lower body.

-How to Do Seated Bicep Curl?
+How to do a Seated Bicep Curl?

 - Sit on the machine and place your arms over the inclined pad.